orb-lang/espalier/doc/md/espalier/node.md

 Starting with the one I need most which is :next\(pred\), in the cheapest possible implementation in terms of thought and typing\.

+Currently these have misleading semantics: they should return the next predicate match, no excuses, and instead they select in the subframe\.

+The plan is to replace all uses of `:next` with `:take`, which will implement the same \(useful\!\) semantic \(but optimally\), and then rewrite these\.

 ```lua
 function Node.next(node, pred)